Understanding Policy Gradient - a fundamental idea in RL

 How do you begin to learn Reinforcement Learning?

-A gif of a policy I trained using Vanilla Policy Gradient on the Cartpole-v1 environment.
-Please find the code here.
+A policy I trained using Vanilla Policy Gradient on the Cartpole-v1 environment.
+The code is here.

 If you have a background in probability and can follow math notation, I highly recommend the Intro to Policy Optimization from Spinning Up by OpenAI.

-On top of a background in probability, the other prerequisites include:
+Beyond a background in probability, the prerequisites include:

-• understanding how log odds (logits) passed through a Sigmoid or a Softmax become probabilities
+• understanding how log odds (logits) become probabilities once passed through a sigmoid or softmax

 • understanding the negative log-likelihood loss

-• having a working understanding of the chain rule
+• a working grasp of the chain rule

-In this blog post, I plan to explain the main ideas behind policy gradient without relying on any mathematical heavy lifting.
+In this blog post, I'll explain the main ideas behind policy gradient without any mathematical heavy lifting.

-This should allow anyone to jump into policy gradient methods from the get-go and make it easier to patch up the missing theoretical pieces if it is something you might desire to do.
+This should let anyone jump into policy gradient methods right away, and make it easier to patch up the missing theoretical pieces later, if you choose to.

 So let's get started.